gitblit-org/gitblit-docker/hub-readme.md

 gitblit-repos   /var/lib/docker/volumes/gitblit-repos/_data    local
 ```

-It also makes updates easier.
-Simply provide the same named volumes to the new version of the container:
+It also makes upgrades of Gitblit easier.
+Simply provide the same named volume to the new version of the container:

 ```console
 $ sudo docker pull gitblit/gitblit:rpc